Pacifier25/Keyword_extraction/README.md

 ---

-## Features 🌟
+## 🚀 Features

-- **PDF Upload**: Upload PDF files and extract text for keyword analysis.
+- **PDF Upload**: Extracts text from uploaded PDF files.
-- **Manual Text Input**: Paste or write your text directly into the app.
+- **Text Input**: Allows manual text entry for keyword extraction.
-- **Customizable Output**: Select the number of top keywords to extract.
+- **Customizable Keyword Count**: Includes a slider in the sidebar, enabling users to select the number of keywords they wish to extract (from 1 to 20).
-- **Confidence Scores**: Get confidence scores for extracted keywords as percentages.
+- **Confidence Scores**: Displays keyword relevance as a percentage for better insights.
-- **Downloadable Results**: Download extracted keywords and scores as a CSV file.
+- **Downloadable Results**: Provides the extracted keywords as a downloadable CSV file.
-- **Interactive UI**: Responsive design with an intuitive and easy-to-use interface.
+- **Interactive UI**: Designed with Streamlit for an intuitive and responsive experience.

 ---